-Today I present to you my best butternut squash recipe ever: A simple baked butternut squash.
+Today I present to you my best butternut squash recipe ever: A simple oven baked butternut squash.
 You know I prefer yummy and easy clean eating recipes that are filling and yet perfect for weight management;)

 It is no secret when I tell you that I love to cook with Red Kuri squash also known as Hokkaido pumpkin.
-Hokkaido pumpkin’s taste is delicious convincing but also the fact that you don’t have to peel it.
+Hokkaido’s taste is delicious convincing but also the fact that you don’t have to peel it.
 In consequence I’ve published quite a few Hokkaido pumpkin recipes on this website but totally neglected other squash types.

 It would take a while to enumerate the delights afforded by butternut squash.
 Just to name a few: